-Family Involvement in Title I, Part A Services
+Family Involvement in Title I, Part A Programs

 - Title I, Part A Defines a Parent.
 Natural parent, legal guardian or a person standing in loco parentis (in the place of) a parent.
 Could be a grand- or step-parent with whom the child lives, or a person who is legally responsible for the child’s welfare.